 (8) Prompt payment discounts.
 An interest penalty also shall be paid automatically by the designated payment office, without request from the Contractor, if a discount for prompt payment is taken improperly.
-The interest penalty will be calculated as described in paragraph (a)(7) of this clause on the amount of discount taken for the period beginning with the first day after the end of the discount period through the date when the Contractor is paid.
+The interest penalty will be calculated as described in paragraph 552.232-25 Prompt Payment on page 29 of this clause on the amount of discount taken for the period beginning with the first day after the end of the discount period through the date when the Contractor is paid.